 We may also collect personal information for related purposes such as:

-- informing you of opportunities, special offers and promotions, potentially including marketing materials by third parties
+- informing you of opportunities, special offers and promotions, potentially including marketing materials regarding the products or services of third parties

 - research and feedback to improve the products and services available to you.

 You can advise us at any time if you don’t want us to use your personal information for the marketing and research purposes outlined above.
 This means that we won't advise you of opportunities and additional services available to you.

 Where we use your personal information to contact you for marketing and research purposes, we’ll give you the opportunity to opt out of any future direct marketing campaigns at the time of contacting you.